-‘Hero’ guard, church deacon among Buffalo shooting victims
+‘Hero’ guard, shoppers among Buffalo shooting victims

 “He’s a true hero,” Buffalo Police Commissioner Joseph Gramaglia said Sunday.
 “There could have been more victims if not for his actions.”

 Salter was one of 10 killed in an attack whose victims represented a cross-section of life in the predominantly Black neighborhood in Buffalo, New York.
-They included a church deacon, a man at the store buying a birthday cake for his grandson and an 86-year-old who had just visited her husband at a nursing home.

 They were gunned down by a white man who authorities say showed up at the store with the “express purpose” of killing Black people.
 Three others were wounded.

 Salter “cared about the community.
 He looked after the store,” local resident Yvette Mack said.
 She remembered him as someone who “let us know if we was right or wrong.”